Google Ads vs Local SEO for remodelers

 Google Ads vs Local SEO for Kitchen and Bathroom Remodelers.

-Google Ads captures immediate homeowner demand.
-Local SEO builds long-term local authority.
+Google Ads is the faster demand-capture channel.
+Local SEO is the slower authority and trust-building channel.
 The strongest kitchen and bathroom remodeling growth strategy usually uses both to create more consistent booked estimate appointments.

 Google Ads